soccin/adagio/README.md

 Some nice [adagios](https://open.spotify.com/playlist/3o1pG5q6H3FadR6zmeNBTo?si=48d2b7228a754dc0).

-## Version: v2.2.0 eos
+## Version: v2.2.1 eos

 Iris cluster version.
+This version is a freeze for processing WES samples only at this point.
-Currently tracking the eos-dev branch of tempo (1028658b) forked from mskcc/tempo develop (e136e568)
+Currently tracking the eos branch of tempo (1028658b) forked from mskcc/tempo develop (e136e568)

 ## Docs